What Is Trend Analysis in Aviation Safety Management?

 - Moving in the right/wrong direction.

 The assumption is that the trend will continue in the future (future forecast).
-The purpose is to know where in organizational action needs to be taken in order to maintain ALoS.
+The purpose is to know where organizational action needs to be taken in order to maintain ALoS.

 Einstein supposedly said if he had an hour to solve a problem, he would spend the first 59 minutes understanding it.
-In the same way, a majority of trend analysis should be spent on preparation of aggregated safety and operational data.
+In the same way, a majority of trend analysis should be spent on the preparation of aggregated safety and operational data.